cybergis/prasterblaster/doc/index.md

 libRasterBlaster - Parallel map reprojection library            {#mainpage}
 ============

     librasterblaster is a library designed to allow the quick creation of parallel raster reprojection programs.
 Hopefully this will allow further research into I/O, partitioning, load balancing and other HPC concerns with regard to map reprojection.

+    For a detailed description of librasterblaster read the \link overview \endlink .

     Compiling
     ---------